 What Do You Do When Your Furnace Goes Out?

 It seems that furnaces tend to go out exactly when you need them the most -- on the coldest day of winter.
-If this happens to you, don’t panic.
-Here’s what to do when your furnace stops working.
+Not only is this uncomfortable, but it also has the potential to be dangerous when outdoor temperatures plunge.
+If this happens to you, don’t panic, but do take prompt action to get a furnace repair professional to your home as soon as possible.
+If you're in need of affordable furnace repair in Pleasant Grove, HRC Climate Services is always available for around-the-clock assistance.

 - Call a 24 hour furnace service company